 I traded in the VS-880 for an 880 EX.
 By now I had a few dynamic mics, a few good keyboards, a crummy acoustic guitar, and a crummy electric guitar.
 I was in heaven.
 I thought I had the world at my fingertips.
 That mixer was a great friend to have as I slowly learned about digital recording through trial and error.
 Within about half a year I was recording things that were actually starting to sound pretty good.

 The VS-1680 has been the crux of my home studio ever since.
-Everything around it has changed over the years as I’ve accumulated outboard mic preamps, EQ, compression, more microphones, and more musical instruments — starting with really low-end stuff and gradually working my way up — but once a sound is recorded on the 1680 it stays there.
-I still mix and master in the box, still burn things onto CD through the SCSI drive, and still back everything up on CD-R. You don’t want to know how many backup CDs I’ve accumulated after almost two decades of near-constant recording.
+Everything around it has changed over the years as I’ve accumulated outboard mic preamps, EQ, compression, more microphones, and more musical instruments — starting with really low-end stuff and gradually working my way up — but once a sound is recorded on the 1680, it stays there.
+I still mix and master in the box, still burn things onto CD through the SCSI drive, and still back everything up on CD-R. You don’t want to know how many backup CDs I’ve accumulated after almost two decades of near-constant recording with this machine.

 That hunk of junk allows me to do everything I want to do.
 I have no complaints.
 Neither do any of the people who have hired me to record them.
 It still bewilders me a little that anyone would want me to record their music in the first place, and it isn’t a service I advertise or treat as a conventional job (it’s much more a once in a while, word of mouth kind of thing), but I seem to attract artists who like things a little rough around the edges, the same way I do.
 I always walk away having learned something new or honed an existing skill into a sharper tool.
 I’ve yet to have anyone decide they’d rather record elsewhere because my DAW is outdated.